The Role of Dragomans in the Ottoman Empire

 At the beginning of the 18th century, pupils at the Ecole de Jeunes de langues had to translate Turkish, Arabic and Persian manuscripts as mandatory exercises.
 The goal was to enrich the Library of the King of France.
 This policy of translation was part of a wider movement, started under Colbert, of acquiring Oriental works in a well-planned and orderly fashion.
 The idea of translating manuscripts was thought up by the Count of Maurepas, State Secretary of the Navy.
 Most of these translations are currently kept at the National Library of France.
 They included stories, historical, military and diplomatic texts, as well as treaties, laws and canons.

-The British also tried to train drogomans specifically for the British embassy in Constantinople.
+The British also tried to train dragomans specifically for the British embassy in Constantinople.
 The school of Greek at Oxford was to receive young Greeks into the Anglican religion.
-The Patriarch of Jerusalem and the Grand Drogoman of the Sublime Porte Alexandre Mavrocordato expressed their reservations because of a possible reaction on the part of Ottoman authorities.
+The Patriarch of Jerusalem and the Grand Dragoman of the Sublime Porte Alexandre Mavrocordato expressed their reservations because of a possible reaction on the part of Ottoman authorities.

 Marghetitch, S.G.
 (1898). Étude sur les fonctions des Drogmans des missions diplomatiques ou consulaires en Turquie, p.
 3. Constantinople.